Long-lost sculpture has returned to Los Angeles library

 A bronze sculpture that mysteriously disappeared from the Los Angeles Central Library 50 years ago has returned to its original home.

-The Los Angeles Times reports one of three panels of the Well of Scribes was unveiled at the downtown library Friday.
+One of three panels of the Well of Scribes was unveiled at the downtown library Friday, the Los Angeles Times reported .

 The sculpture depicting writers from different cultures vanished in 1969 when the library underwent a renovation.
-The story of its disappearance was revived in last year's bestselling novel "The Library Book," which inspired a magazine editor to investigate its whereabouts.
+The story of its disappearance was revived in Susan Orlean's 2018 novel "The Library Book," which inspired Alta magazine's managing editor to investigate its whereabouts.

 City Librarian John Szabo says the discovery has given him hope that the other two panels might turn up one day.